Gold Against Cryptocurrencies: Why You Don’t Have to Choose

 There are some publicly traded companies that are starting to attract interest, but I really don’t want to talk about them because you need to know the market some and understand the blockchain enough to make an informed investing decision.

-I’m invested in them, and I’ll let you know about them if you’re interested.
+I’m invested in some of them, and I’ll let you know about them if you’re interested.
 Let me know in the comments.

 As for gold, it’s not going anywhere, and it will, for now, remain the best store of value the market has to offer.